No cancellation fees. No hassle. Book Now, stay relaxed. Read More

 It is considered bad luck to compliment a baby's appearance or to tread over spilled rice.
 Red chilies are hung around to ward off evil spirits, and bus drivers usually say a prayer before leaving.

 Family is extremely important in Nepalese culture, and it is usually close-knit and devoted.
-Despite their high status as mothers, women have fewer access to education, economic and political power.
+Despite their high status as mothers, women have less access to education, and economic and political power.

 In the Terai Plain, Brahaman, Kshetri, Rajput, Tharu, Danuwar, Majhi, Darai, Rajbansi, Satar, Dhimal, Jhangar, Singh, Jha, Yadav, and Lal(Mithila) people live in the dunes, valleys, and many words related groupings and are connected together by the concepts of peace and amicability.
 Terai's Mithila gatherings are well-known for their authentic traditional expressions and works of art.
 However, for the most part, whether they live in rough terrain or in the Terai district, their primary occupation is traditional agriculture.